j41ss/pinbackup/README.md

 who should be making through https://developers.pinterest.com/tools/access_token/ with read_public permission.
 Only public boards!!!
 Application create directory "~/pinterest" and backup your boards with pins.
-Next attempt write our pins if they been update Simple install and using:
+Next attempt write our pins if they been update Simple install:

 ```
 python setup.py install
 ```
+And using:
 ```bash
 export PINTEREST_TOKEN="AAABBBBaaaaa..."
 pbackup